Zielak/GrayScale/README.md

 # Trivia

 First enemies were named "Gray Spectre" and "Tile Cruncher".
-Ended up swapping names by advece from Chris.
+Ended up swapping names by advice from Chris.
 That made a huge naming mess in code and sound files.
 Mess not included in the latest commits :)